-To the best of our knowledge, information and belief, this amended and restated prospectus constitutes full, true and plain disclosure of all material facts relating to the securities offered by this amended and restated prospectus as required by the securities legislation of each of the provinces of Canada.
+To the best of our knowledge, information and belief, this prospectus constitutes full, true and plain disclosure of all material facts relating to the securities offered by this prospectus as required by the securities legislation of each of the provinces of Canada.

-CLARUS SECURITIES INC.

-By: (Signed) NOAM SILBERSTEIN

-By: (Signed) ROD CAMPBELL

-GMP SECURITIES L.P.

-SCOTIA CAPITAL INC.

-By: (Signed) RON D'AMBROSIO

-By: (Signed) ELIAN TERNER

-CORMARK SECURITIES INC. DUNDEE SECURITIES LTD.

-By: (Signed) Jeff Fallows By: (Signed) David G. Anderson
+NATIONAL BANK FINANCIAL INC. CLARUS SECURITIES INC. By: (Signed) NOAM SILBERSTEIN By: (Signed) ROD CAMPBELL GMP SECURITIES L.P.
+SCOTIA CAPITAL INC. By: (Signed) RON D'AMBROSIO By: (Signed) ELIAN TERNER CORMARK SECURITIES INC. DUNDEE SECURITIES LTD. By: (Signed) JEFF FALLOWS By: (Signed) DAVID G. ANDERSON